ItsMichal/TrustTeaming/README.md

 data in a `crime.csv` file.
 This is available upon request, but we now use `src/data/updatedcrimedata`, a compressed and Pandas optimized version of the data.
 See `src/data/datagenerator.ipynb` for details.

-### License and Usage

-Please contact Dr. Leanne Hirshfield at the SHINE Laboratory ([shine.lab@colorado.edu](mailto:shine.lab@colorado.edu)) for access and usage within your lab.
-A proper licensing system is in the works, for now all rights reserved SHINE Laboratory.

 ---